pzombade/todo-app/README.md

 Backup and restore feature.
 Support for hand held devices.
 Deleteing of todos is a tedious task on mobile devices.

-The application is hosted on https://practical-swanson-1cd371.netlify.app/
+Master branch of the application is hosted on https://practical-swanson-1cd371.netlify.app/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.